quickbooks2018/cka-pass/README.md

 Here's a high-level overview of the process to add a user and grant them access
 ```

+- https://kubernetes.io/docs/tasks/administer-cluster/certificates/ below steps are 1 and 5 mentioned in document search "openssl" and "csr"

 - Step-1: Generate Key and Certificate Signing Request (CSR) for the User
 - https://kubernetes.io/docs/reference/access-authn-authz/certificate-signing-requests/
 ```bash